[Tokyo/Haneda] 3 Shrines Carefully Selected by GTN Staff! Learn Shrine Visiting Etiquette and Manners!

 4. Haneda Aviation Shrine

-Did you know there's a shrine inside Haneda Airport?
+Did you know that there is a shrine inside Haneda Airport?

-Though it's a small shrine with a simple hall of worship, if you're flying out of Haneda Airport, be sure to stop by and pray for a safe journey.
+It's a small shrine with a simple building, but if you're traveling from Haneda Airport, be sure to stop by and pray for a safe flight.

 Haneda Airport Shrine